munificent/craftinginterpreters/book/parsing-expressions.md

 The rule recurses to match the left operand.
 That enables the rule to match a series of multiplication and division expressions like `1 * 2 / 3`.
-Putting the recursive production on the left side and `unary` on the makes the rule <span name="mult">left-associative</span> and unambiguous.
+Putting the recursive production on the left side and `unary` on the right makes the rule
+<span name="mult">left-associative</span> and unambiguous.

 <aside name="mult">